Damilola-ops/Damilola-ops/README.md

 I'm currently working on a side project [Zeno](https://zeeno.vercel.app).
 An app that lets you find books about a given text description. </h2>

-I recently wrote a blog post about [byte pair encoding tokenization algorithm](https://medium.com/@oduguwadamilola40/byte-pair-encoding-the-tokenization-algorithm-powering-large-language-models-5055fbdc0153)
+I recently wrote a blog post about [byte pair encoding](https://medium.com/@oduguwadamilola40/byte-pair-encoding-the-tokenization-algorithm-powering-large-language-models-5055fbdc0153)

 My projects and blog posts  can be found on my [portfolio website](https://damilojohn.github.io/)